nonblocking/mashroom/packages/plugin-packages/mashroom-messaging-external-provider-redis/README.md

 ```

-And configure this plugin like this in the Mashroom config file:
+And configure this plugin like this in the server config file:

 ```json
 {